arez/arez/README.md

 * Add ability to define a template method that gets name prefix used for defining Arez elements. i.e.
   Some way to define new name for $$arez$$_id()

-* Action methods need to have type parameters copied

 * Add Async helper to extras.
 Can be canceled/disposed.
 Has an Observable state field that indicates current status.
 Triggers an "Action" on async completion.
 Useful for handling async http calls etc.